UMass-Foundation-Model/Co-LLM-Agents/envs/tdw_mat/README.md

 ## Detection Model

-Besides use ground truth segmentation mask in `TDW_MAT`, we also have `no-gt-mask` mode.
-Here you need to train a segmentation model by your own.
+Besides using ground truth segmentation mask in `TDW_MAT`, we also have `no-gt-mask` mode.
+Here you need to train a segmentation model on your own.

 We finetune a Resnet model as our detection baseline, which is based on `mmdetection`.
 You can download the model weight [here](https://drive.google.com/file/d/1JTrV5jdF-LQVwY3OsV3Jd3r6PRghyHBp/view?usp=sharing).
 If you want to use it, put it in `detection_pipeline/` folder (where you can also find the `config` file).

-To test the installation of our detection model and the pretrained model, you can run:
+To test the installation of our detection model and the pre-trained model, you can run:

 ```bash
 python detection_pipeline/test_install.py
 ```

-By add `--no_gt_mask` in the scripts, the env will not provide ground truth segmentation mask anymore, and thus the agents need to detect them.
+By adding `--no_gt_mask` in the scripts, the env will not provide ground truth segmentation masks anymore, and thus the agents need to detect them.

 ## More details on the environment